gitpancake/tezos-energy-marketplace/README.md

 Thanks to the people at DeSpace Berlin, in person and in the Discord for helping this project get started.

+This project is released under the GNU GPL.
+So please follow the GNU GPL guidelines when contributing or working on it.

 <p align="center">
  <img
  width={80}